By Shea + Raan Parton

 Not only is indigo-dyeing a more environmentally sustainable process, it’s also one that has been practiced for literally thousands of years.
 “It’s an ancient process… We try to keep it as close to that as possible.”

-To achieve the light indigo shade, Max's team dunk the bags three times each, letting them sun-dry between applications.
-For the dark indigo shade, the team dunks the bag four to five times.
+To achieve a light indigo shade, Max's team dunk bags three times each, letting them sun-dry between applications.
+For the dark indigo shade (as in our Customizable Long Handle Tote in Indigo), the team dunks the bag four to five times.
 “It’s basically that the natural chemical process occurring in the vat is creating an atmosphere where the indigo bonds to the fabric.
 We repeat that process to get the desired shade.”

 Indigo dye is also known for its one-of-a-kind look, which results from the fact that the pigment oxidizes and develops a unique patina over time — a natural aging process that Max likens to that of a fine wine.
 “Indigo is always in demand.
 Indigo is such a beautiful color and process.
 Denim interests and enthusiasts have kept that alive for a long time.”